Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Entanglement determination

 In a typical experimental setup the two-photon density matrix $\rho^\text{2p}$ is reconstructed using quantum state tomography \cite{QuantumStateTomography}.
 This reconstruction scheme relies on polarization-resolved two-time correlation measurements.
 The detected signals in these measurements are proportional to two-time correlation functions

 where $\left\lbrace j,k,\ell,m \right\rbrace\in\left\lbrace H,V \right\rbrace$.
 Here, $t$ is the time when the first photon is detected and $\tau^\prime$ the delay time until a subsequent, second photon is detected.
 Although Eq.~\eqref{eq:G2} describes cavity photons, it can also be used to model correlation functions for photons measured in the free space outside the cavity, when the outcoupling of light from the cavity into the free space is assumed to be a Markovian process \cite{Kuhn:16}.
+For details on the evaluation of multi-time correlation functions in the path-integral framework, we refer to Ref.~\onlinecite{multi-time}.